intelligent-agent/redeem/README.md

 Replicape is a 3D printer cape for BeagleBone.
 Features include:
 -   5 stepper motors (2.5A DRV8825) (X, Y, Z, Ext1, Ext2)
 -   3 high power MOSFETs (PWM controlled) for 2 extruders and 1 HPB.
 (12..24V)
 -   3 medium power MOSFETs (PWM controlled) for up to 3 fans/LED strips.
 (12V)
--   3 analog input ports for thermistors. noise-filtered inputs and option for shielding.
+-   3 analog input ports for thermistors. noise-filtered inputs and option for shielding
 -   6 inputs for end stops (X, Y, Z).
 -   Programmable current limits on steppers motor drivers (SMD).
 No need to manually adjust a pot meter.
 -   Microstepping individually programmable for each SMD from 1 to 32.
 -   All steppers are controlled by the Programmable Realtime Unit (PRU) for hard real time operation.
 -   Option for stackable LCD cape (LCD3).
 HDMI compatible LCD on the way.
--   Single 12 to 24V PSU, fans are still 12V.
+-   Single 12 to 24V PSU, fans are still 12V
 -   Comptabile with BeagleBone and BeagleBone Black
 -   Open source hard ware and software
 -   Software written in Python for maintainability and hackability

 Blog: http://hipstercircuits.com